Understanding CBT-AR for ARFID:

 A Hopeful Path Forward

 ARFID can feel all-consuming, but meaningful change is possible.
-CBT-AR offers a roadmap that is both compassionate and effective—helping individuals learn that food can become safer, more manageable, and even enjoyable over time.
+CBT-AR offers a roadmap that is both compassionate and practical—helping individuals learn that food can become safer, more manageable, and even enjoyable over time.

-If your child, teen, or young adult is struggling with ARFID, Ezer Psychotherapy is here to help with evidence-based care, family-centered support, and hope for lasting progress.
+If your child, teen, or young adult is struggling with ARFID, Ezer Psychotherapy is here to help with evidence-informed care, family-centered support, and hope for lasting progress.